-Need to delete, archive, or reinstall digital Switch games?
-We've got you!
+How to delete, archive, and reinstall digital games on Nintendo Switch

 - Select Archive Software.

-Select Archive when asked to confirm that you want to archive the game.

-This will uninstall the game but keep the game's icon on your Home screen so you can find it quickly if you ever want to re-download it.
+This will uninstall the game but keep the game's icon on your Home screen to find it quickly if you ever want to re-download it.
 It will not delete game save data, which means anytime you want to put the game back onto your Switch, you can pick up where you left off.

 How to remove game save data from your Nintendo Switch

 If you don't care about saving progress on a game you want to delete, you can also remove its save data from your Switch.
-This clears out the most space but also means you have to start from the beginning if you every play a game again.
+This clears out the most space and means you have to start from the beginning if you ever play a game again.

 - Select Settings from the Home screen on your Nintendo Switch.